AndreyDobrovolskyOdessa/omnimino/README.md

 ### minos utility

 Can be used to select .mino files according to their content.
-Command line parameters are some search keys, output (strout) is the list of .mino files names, satisfying requested conditions.
+Command line parameters are some search keys, output (stdout) is the list of .mino files names, satisfying requested conditions.
 See source for details.

     ./omnimino $(./minos p)